Qindom/QIT/API Reference.md

 # Class qit.Qclient.Qclient
 ## get_methods()

-    Desc: get the list of all the algorithms supported by Qit
+    Desc: get the list of all the algorithms supported by Qit.
+At this time, qit supports supervised binary classification, will support more in the future
     In: na
     Out: string, names of algorithms